vightel/FloodMapsWorkshop/README.md

 * Flood event format - TBD -
 * How to clone / sync the Global Database Repository

-## More Floodmaps: EO-1, Landsat-8 and MODIS
+## More Floodmaps: EO-1, Landsat-8, DFO and MODIS

 ### Pre-Requisites